ANALYSIS · 8 MIN READ

 When did you last conduct a penetration test of your vendor-supplied platforms?
 If the answer is "never" or "before deployment," that is a gap.

 Action: Include all third-party vendor platforms in your next penetration testing scope.
 Test them with the same rigour you apply to your own applications.
 Review vendor access credentials and ensure they follow the principle of least privilege.
+We cover how to structure this work in our guide to third-party vendor security assessments.

 2. Mobile money integration security